Medway Dragons: History

 Medway Dragons launched an open-age team in 2011 and joined the London & South Division of the Rugby League Conference finishing sixth.

 In 2012, the team finished 3rd in the South East Regional League of the Rugby League Conference, reaching the play-offs for the first time ever.
-They were beaten in the semi-final play-offs by Southampton Spitfires 32-14.
+They were beaten in the semi-final play-offs by Southampton Spitfires 32–14.

-In 2013, Dragons finished top of the South East Regional League, before defeating Sussex Merlins 88-6 in the semi-final play-offs.
-In the Grand Final on Saturday 17 August, Medway Dragons played United Services Portsmouth Navy Seahawks at Medway Park and were defeated 22-27.
+In 2013, Dragons finished top of the South East Regional League, before defeating Sussex Merlins 88–6 in the semi-final play-offs.
+In the Grand Final on Saturday 17 August, Medway Dragons played United Services Portsmouth Navy Seahawks at Medway Park Sports Centre and were defeated 22–27.

 The Dragons announced former London Broncos head coach, Rob Powell, as head coach with a plan to become semi-professional and join the Championship One being the only Kent side to play professional rugby league since Kent Invicta.

 This period brought huge improvement to the playing standards of the senior teams in the club and Medway Dragons with the First Grade (under Rob Powell) and Under 17 (under Martin Coyd) winning Premierships in 2014 and 2016 respectively.
-The First Grade went on to beat Cornish Rebels before falling at the semi Final stage to London Chargers in the National Harry Jepson Trophy.
+In 2014, the First Grade went on to beat Cornish Rebels before falling at the semi Final stage to London Chargers in the National Harry Jepson Trophy.